hadanischal/Weather/README.md

 Notices

 Implement an iOS native app using Swift 4.1 to demonstrate weather information.
 The current version is working with Xcode Version Xcode 9.1 .
-If you are using different Xcode version, please check out the previous releases.
+If you are using different Xcode version, please rework for Swift version.

 Requirement:
 -  Use a UITableViewController to display weather information of Sydney, Melbourne and Brisbane as start.